-On Friday, January 6th, the outer giant planet Jupiter reaches the point in its orbit around the Sun that places the Earth in between Jupiter and the Sun.
+Tuesday March 7th, the outer giant planet Jupiter reaches the point in its orbit around the Sun that places the Earth in between Jupiter and the Sun.
 This is known as opposition, and opposition is an orbital position that applies to solar system objects (outer planets, dwarf planets, asteroids, comets, etc.) orbiting the Sun beyond the Earth’s orbit.
-An object at opposition will have approximately the same heliocentric longitude as the Earth’s heliocentric longitude – on Friday both planets will have a heliocentric longitude of about 137o.
+An object at opposition will have approximately the same heliocentric longitude as the Earth’s heliocentric longitude.
+So on Tuesday both planets will have a heliocentric longitude of about 167o.

-For those keeping track, last year Jupiter was at opposition on January 5th.
 An opposition of Jupiter occurs approximately every 13 months because both Earth and Jupiter are moving.
-After one Earth Revolution, an Earth year, the planet Earth will be where it was the previous year, at opposition with Jupiter.
+After one Earth Revolution, an Earth year, the planet Earth will be where it was the previous year at opposition with Jupiter.
 However Jupiter will not be there because it has moved during the past year as well.
-It will take the Earth that extra month or so to catch up with Jupiter.
+It will take the Earth about an extra month or so to catch up with Jupiter.
 Earth moves 360o each year while Jupiter moves approximately 12o each Earth year.